Reason: Classical philosophy

 The conclusions to be drawn from the discussions of Aristotle and Plato on this matter are amongst the most debated in the history of philosophy.
 But teleological accounts such as Aristotle's were highly influential for those who attempt to explain reason in a way that is consistent with monotheism and the immortality and divinity of the human soul.
-For example, in the neoplatonist account of Plotinus, the cosmos has one soul, which is the seat of all reason, and the souls of all individual humans are part of this soul.
-Reason is for Plotinus both the provider of form to material things, and the light which brings individuals souls back into line with their source.
+For example, in the neoplatonist account of Plotinus, the cosmos has one soul, which is the seat of all reason, and the souls of all people are part of this soul.
+Reason is for Plotinus both the provider of form to material things, and the light which brings people's souls back into line with their source.